 8. Don’t Use Plastic Dishes and Utensils

-Plastic scratches easily which leave room for gluten to hide.
+Plastic scratches easily which leave room for unwanted tiny food fragments to hide.
 If your kitchen is not exclusively gluten-free, either use a different material like metal or buy new plastic dishes/utensils and designate them as gluten-free.